 What is a Family Court Appeal?

-The hope of an appeal is that the higher court will rule differently, ideally in the favor of the person who filed the appeal.
+The goal of an appeal is to see whether the higher court will set aside the original order, ideally in the favor of the person who filed the appeal.

 Some family court decisions you may appeal include: